mikaelhg/modern-mainstream-web-example/README.md

 [Jaeger](http://localhost:26668/search),
 [Grafana](http://localhost:23000/).

-### How to deploy into staging
+### How to deploy into dev, test and prod

-The ideal way to handle deployment into the shared development environment, or staging, is with an automatic deployment from the CI/CD system, which packages the application into a Docker container, and executes a Docker Compose command which creates / recreates the whole set of containers required for the operation of the service.
+The ideal way to handle deployment into the shared development and test environments, is to utilize the release management mechanism of your project hosting platform as a trigger to the CI/CD pipeline, which will create a versioned release image, and trigger its deployment to dev.

-### How to deploy into production

-Assuming that the application is run in the cloud, the CI/CD system should push any release containers (usually as a response of being tagged as releases in Git) into the cloud service's container registry.
-From there, the operators should use the cloud service's own deployment tools, if they don't want to use continuous deployment into production.
+From there, manual deployment actions should trigger the deployment of the release image into the tst and prod environments, as appropriate.

 ### How to operate in production

-Your operational infrastructure should enable teams to systematically **observe**, **diagnose**, and **adapt** to issues *before* they escalate into outages or user-facing failures.
+The production environment should be set up so that the team can **observe**, **diagnose**, and **adapt** to problems *before* they turn into outages or failures for the user.

-**Instrument comprehensively:**
+**Instrument properly:**
-- Capture structured logs, key metrics, and transaction traces in a format that contextualizes events (e.g., user IDs, session identifiers, request timelines).
-- Aggregate this data into searchable, centralized systems that retain history long enough to investigate recurring patterns.

-**Automate anomaly detection:**
-- Define thresholds and heuristics for critical workflows (e.g., API latency spikes, error rate surges, resource exhaustion).
-- Trigger alerts only when deviations correlate with user impact, to avoid alert fatigue.

-**Treat observability as iterative:**
-- As your application’s logic grows, audit your instrumentation gaps.
-  For example: Do complex multi-service workflows leave breadcrumbs?
-  Can you reconstruct a user’s journey from login to error?
-- Prioritize adding context to logs/metrics that repeatedly lack actionable details during post-mortems.

-Successful operations depend less on specific tools and more on cultivating a **production-first mindset** – assume failures *will* occur, and ensure your team can efficiently gather evidence to explain why.
+- Log everything important in a structured format: logs, metrics, and traces.
+  The data needs context, like user IDs, session IDs, and request timelines.
+- All this data should be collected into one central place where you can search it.
+  Keep the data for long enough that you can find repeating problems.

+**Automate alerts, but be sensible:**

+- Set up some rules and thresholds for the important things, for example, for spikes in API latency, high error rates, or running out of memory.
+- The system should only send alerts when the problem actually affects users.
+  Otherwise, people will just start ignoring them.

+**Observability is never "done":**

+- As the application gets more complicated, you need to check what you are missing in your monitoring.
+For example, if a user's action goes through multiple services, can you actually follow it from start to finish?
+Can you see the whole journey from login to the point where they got an error?
+- If you have a post-mortem and find that the logs or metrics were not useful, your first priority should be to fix them so they are useful the next time.

+In the end, the specific tools you use are not the most important thing.
+What is important is the team's mindset: you have to assume that things **will** fail in production, and make sure the team has what it needs to figure out why, quickly.